 What haircare should I use?

-The Paxman shampoo and conditioner is available to purchase through our shop – here for the US and here for the rest of the world.
+The Paxman shampoo and conditioner is available to purchase through our shop here.

 Can I wash my hair when I get home from treatment?